 Do you need a ballast with LED lights?

 LED tube lights no longer require a ballast.
 LED lights now come with built-in chips.
 The chips are responsible for receiving the electricity from the power socket and converting it into light.

 Safety is important, so please be certain of your understanding regarding voltage.
-Each fixture will have a different voltage depending on its purpose.
+Please be sure that power is off when you're working on rewiring your system.